peteroupc/html3dutil/doc/MathUtil.md

 <a name='MathUtil.vec4clamp'></a>
 ### (static) MathUtil.vec4clamp(a, min, max)

-Returns a 4-element vector in which each element of the given 4-element vector is clamped
+Returns a 4-element vector in which each element of the specified 4-element vector is clamped

 #### Parameters